SarathKumar95/vs_backend/README.md

 ## Setup

 1. Navigate to `/backend` folder.
-2. Ideally its better to setup a virtual env ( python3 -m venv 'environment name' )
+2. Ideally its better to setup a virtual environment ( python3 -m venv 'environment name' )
+3. Activate the virtual environment depending on the platform.
-3. Sensitive credentials (like client IDs, secrets, tokens) are **not included** in the repo for security reasons.
+4. Sensitive credentials (like client IDs, secrets, tokens) are **not included** in the repo for security reasons.
 Please create a `.env` file in the backend root directories based on `.env.example` file provided (or create your own) with the following variables:

    ### Backend example (`.env`):